Zoo-Based Studies

 An additional benefit of the “Burr on Fur” devices is that they would allow scientists to follow the movements of adult males and subadult bears, two groups that can’t be studied through current satellite collar technology:

 The Burr on Fur project began with a challenge from Polar Bears International to 3M scientists.
-3M scientists volunteered their time to create four prototype devices that are now in the testing phase both in the wild and in zoos, helping researchers understand which prototypes work best.
-In addition, the tests in zoos will provide insights into why a particular design failed (e.g., was the bear swimming? brushing up against something?), allowing researchers to make adjustments.
+3M scientists volunteered their time to create four prototype devices that were tested both in the wild and in zoos, helping researchers understand which prototypes worked best.
+In addition, the tests in zoos helped provide insights into why a particular design failed (e.g., was the bear swimming? brushing up against something?), allowing researchers to make adjustments.
+A recent paper published on the Burr on Fur tags shows that one design in particular shows real promise as a tracking option, a finding that will help researchers as they seek to gather as much information as possible about a species that is extremely difficult to observe at length in the wild.

 This innovative collaboration with 3M and Polar Bears International is now in the testing phase.
 Learn more about these new tags and how they will help us better understand polar bears across their range.